davidfowl/IISCrossover/README.md

   - Diagnostics are also likely hosed (debugging, etw)
   - It isn't possible to run multiple applications in same app pool (in process mode).
   - Communcation between runtimes works if you use COM or any other interop technologies.
+  - Native dlls that have the same name can conflict within the same process.